This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Power and Freedom

 Looking at it more generally, women have power over men; being ensnared by attraction diminishes a man’s freedom.
-Men can provide for women and give them freedom, but assert their own power economically and sexually over the objects of their attraction.
+Men can provide for women and give them freedom, but assert their own power economically and sexually over the objects of their attraction in return.
 The film seems to be asking us if these two attributes are attainable, especially together, in the modern world.
 And the answer seems to be that, no, they’re not.
 The only possible solution comes at the end, where Scottie promises to Judy that they’ll both be free after they climb the tower.
 In doing so, Judy dies and it’s implied Scottie will too.
 The only way to escape the devastating co-dependent interplay of the sexes, and the modern civilized world with all its trappings, is through the eternal release of death.

 The Power of Narrative

 As other reviewers have said, the movie could roughly be divided into segments of Scottie going from passive observer, to inserting himself into the movie he’s watching, to directing his own movie by the end.
-That’s an interesting thought, but with regards to the theme of narrative I think the point is more that, as crazy as the entire plot of the film is it doesn’t matter.
+That’s an interesting thought, but with regards to the theme of narrative I think the point is more that, as crazy as the entire plot of the film is, it doesn’t matter.
 The journey, the characters, the emotion…all the elements of film-making working together can manipulate us so that we willfully ignore the inconsistencies.
-Just like Scottie we are completely duped by the most insane murder plot ever conceived, and somehow we don’t care because the journey was so satisfying.
+Just like Scottie, we are completely duped by the most insanely complicated murder plot ever conceived, and somehow we don’t care because the journey was so satisfying.
 That’s the power of a great story.
-By the end of the film, even Judy has been so bewitched by the Madeleine/Carlotta narrative she helped create that she believes a ghost is emerging from the shadows rather than a more logical explanation.
+By the end of the film, even Judy has been so bewitched by the Madeleine/Carlotta narrative she helped create that she believes a ghost is emerging from the shadows rather than considering a more logical explanation.

 Deconstructing Film Tropes

-In particular, Vertigo is an evolution of film noir.
+In particular, Vertigo is a subversion of film noir.
 It’s in color, first of all.
 It begins with a death, but rather than set up the mystery as is tradition, it sets up the protagonist’s physical and psychological vulnerabilities.
 The detective is completely hapless and duped by the antagonist from the beginning, blinded by his emotions, and only discovers the truth at the very end when his mark slips up.
 This is in stark contrast to Sam Spade or the dozens of other hard-boiled detectives of the genre, all of whom are supposed to be one step ahead of everybody else.
 The femme fatale is really just a plain, simple country girl with no ulterior motive, who breaks convention by submitting to the man.
 Instead of the detective ultimately coming to his senses and rejecting her, she has manipulated him so well even she can’t control him anymore.
-Rather than leave us with some cynical message of how corrupt the system is, Vertigo leaves us ruminating over how dysfunctional our own daily emotions can be.

-There are plenty of sections of the film that would be perfect dumping grounds for narration, (and one or two are written in the script) another staple of many noirs, but Hitchcock opted to let the visuals and music speak for themselves while our imaginations did the rest.
+Rather than leave us with some cynical message of how corrupt the inhumane system is, Vertigo leaves us ruminating over how dysfunctional our own human emotions can be.
+There are several sections of the film that would be perfect dumping grounds for narration, (and one or two are even written in the script) which is another staple of many noirs, but Hitchcock opted to let the visuals and music speak for themselves while our imaginations did the rest.
 It’s an anti-noir and an anti-film in many ways, while retaining and honoring (even mastering) the techniques of both at the same time.
 Hitchcock knew enough about the rules to understand which ones he could break.

 Looks are Deceiving